ellisQPhML/ellisQPhML.github.io/qphml2020.md

 Below you find the tentative program of the workshop.
 Each talk is given 30 minutes + 10 minutes discussion.
 After each session, there will be parallel breakout sessions where you can meet with the speakers and discuss further.
+> Please note that all times are Central European Times (CET)

 ## Day one (06-07-2020)